 Sometimes this condition is caused by a metabolic problem.
 Some metabolic causes have specific treatments or medications.
 These can help slow progression of symptoms.

 - Lifespan may be shortened.
 Lifespan may be shortened due to seizures, feeding or swallowing issues, or other problems.
 Some causes of megalencephaly, particularly metabolic causes, can lead to a shorter lifespan due to progressive brain dysfunction.

 - Disability may be significant.
 Significant intellectual disability is common in this condition.
 Children may need help with everyday tasks as they grow up.

 - Education may be more challenging.
 Children may need help in school.
 They may need special education support or therapy.

 - Lifespan may be normal.
 Lifespan may be normal.

 - Disability may be milder.
 Children may have only mild delays.
 They may be able to perform everyday tasks independently.

 - Education may be less challenging.
 Children may only need a small amount of help in school.

-In addition, BRP has resources for medical professionals to assist in helping clinicians help the parents of their patients find the resources they need after surgery.
-Educators and therapists will also find helpful resources and information including videos, guides, and relevant research.
-Patients who have undergone surgery are encouraged to register with the Global Pediatric Epilepsy Surgery Registry to help in setting future research priorities.
+In addition, PESA has resources for medical professionals to assist in helping clinicians help the parents of their patients find the resources they need after surgery.
+Educators and therapists will also find helpful resources and information, including videos, guides, and relevant research.
+Patients who have undergone surgery are encouraged to register with the Global Pediatric Epilepsy Surgery Registry to help set future research priorities.